-Traded Risk: Actual Profit and Loss vs. VaR 01 April 2013 to 30 September 2013
+Traded Risk: Actual Profit and Loss vs. VaR

 Each point on the graph represents 1 day's trading profit or loss.
 This result is placed on the graph relative to the associated VaR utilisation.
 The downward sloping line represents the point where a loss is equal to VaR utilisation.
 Any point below this line represents a back-test exception (i.e. where the loss is greater than the VaR).
-The loss in excess of VaR occurred when by the market reacted to US comments on tapering of Quantitative Easing activity.